munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 **Today's Progress**: Continued learning the Intro to Descriptive Statistics free course on Udacity to sharpen my statistics skills for data analysis.
 Covered 80% of lesson 1 🤩.

+### Day 9: July 6, 2019
+**Today's Progress**: Covered 91% of lesson 1 of Inro to Descriptive Statistics free course on Udacity🤩.